You are here

 *Note: If you have had lower surgery, your genital symptoms may vary.

 Tests and Diagnosis

-There are a few different ways you can tell partners about STI testing.
-Some people want to tell partners in person, others prefer to tell partners anonymously.
-Talk to your health care provider about what ways might work best for you.
+There are a few ways to tell partners.
+You can tell partners yourself or anonymously.
+Talk to your health care provider about what is right for you.

 Download and print this page (below).